01binary/investment-casting/README.md

 ## Selecting rubber

 Choose a rubber compound depending on the size of the parts to be cast:
-* Smaller parts (about 6” or less in all dimensions) can use wax injection, which doesn’t require high-temperature rubbers.
-RTV rubbers used in jewelry casting can be selected, for example Ditto RTV or LiquaFast RTV silicone.
+* Smaller parts (about 6" or less in all dimensions) can use wax injection, which doesn’t require high-temperature rubbers.
+RTV rubbers used in jewelry casting can be selected, for example [Ditto RTV](https://www.riogrande.com/product/ditto-clear-rtv-mold-rubber-kit-1-1-lb/701025) or [LiquaFast RTV](https://www.riogrande.com/product/liquafast-ice-rtv-silicone-molding-compound-1kg/701043) silicone.
-* Large parts require degassing inside of a vacuum oven where the rubber will be subjected to temperatures in excess of 400 F. This requires a heat-resistant silicone like DragonSkin.
+* Large parts require degassing inside of a vacuum oven where the rubber will be subjected to temperatures in excess of 400°F. This requires a heat-resistant silicone like [DragonSkin](https://www.smooth-on.com/product-line/dragon-skin/).

 ## Degassing rubber

 Entrapped gas is a concern with rubber molds as any bubbles held at the surface of the model by surface tension will become filled spheres on a cast positive.
 To prevent this, spray the model with a mold release compound before pouring the rubber.

-Degass the rubber before pouring by placing the container in a vacuum chamber until full vacuum is reached and the rubber “boils over”.
+Degass the rubber before pouring by placing the container in a vacuum chamber until full vacuum is reached and the rubber "boils over".
 To remove the remaining bubbles after pouring, vibrate the mold 1 to 3 hours until the rubber sets by using an oscillator/shaker.

 ## Selecting wax

 Select a pattern wax based on mechanical strength and expansion ratio, which are directly related.
-With “machinable” wax every mold can be a simple one-part mold because the casts are less likely to break when pulled out of the mold.
+With "machinable" wax every mold can be a simple one-part mold because the casts are less likely to break when pulled out of the mold.
 On the other hand, investment will be cracked by expanding wax during flash-firing or autoclaving if the wax has a high enough expansion ratio.

 ## Casting a wax pattern